PrashantSengar0523/weather-app/README.md

 # weather-app
-This is a Weather App using Futter
+This is a Weather App using Futter.
+Checkout on master branch